SvenHerbers/XIAM-2NQ/README.md

 Citation: J. Chem.
 Phys.
 162, 234304 (2025) https://doi.org/10.1063/5.0267651

+The executable in the repository is compiled for Jmax = 70, I1max = 5/2, I2max = 5/2, and up to two 3-fold tops.
+Dimensions are set at compile time.
+These numbers can be adjusted in iam.fi and XIAM can be recompiled.
+However, beyond a certain size the matrix will become too large for memory (memory fixed, not dynamic).
+If, for example, a much higher Jmax is required for a molecule without quadrupole coupling / double well, DIMQ, DIMQ2, and DIMDW should first be set to "1" in iam.fi.

 ----------------------------------------------------------------------------
 ## Parameter Table
 In this table, `Π = (Pα - ρ Pz)` refers to the relative internal angular momentum in the ρ-Axis System (RAS).